atiq-ullah/furn-ai-server/README.md

-# Task AI
+# Task AI - Server

 Task AI is an innovative, AI-powered task manager designed to streamline task management and improve productivity.
+This repository contains the backend server side part of this project.
+The server is writeen in Django python.

+RabbitMQ is used as the Celery backend, when Django gets a prompt request it sends it off to OpenAI to a hardcoded Assistant ID and Thread ID.
+OpenAI returns a Run ID.
+The Celery worker makes requests to the OpenAI API to check the status of the run and prints the output out on the terminal when a response is received.

+## Getting Started

+### Makefile

+The included Makefile at the root of the repo contains several useful tasks to run during development and that are used in the Github Actions to check things before they are added to the main branch.

+---

 ### Task AI Development Stages